img

 • Email marketing

-• Ongoing Development
+1. Ongoing Development

 The post-launch life of a digital product is a kind of maturation period.
 It is often characterized by continuous product engineering, customer support, building new features, and updates.
 The main aim of ongoing development is to improve user experience, keep up with the time, meet new needs, and ensure product growth.

-• Product Evolution
+1. Product Evolution

 Ideas for the digital product are not limited to design and launch strategy.
 They include the need to adapt to the ever-changing environment and the needs of customers.
-Therefore, you should ensure that your product changes and evolve according to price, quality, performance, security, and other factors.
+Therefore, you should ensure that your product changes and evolves according to price, quality, performance, security, and other factors.

-Different Approaches to Digital Product Development:
+Different Approaches to Digital Product Development

 There are different processes to increase efficiency in digital product development.
 However, every product owner is free to choose the one according to the development methodology or approach of the project.

-1. Waterfall Or Traditional Development
+1. Waterfall or Traditional Development

-It is one of the well-established approaches that offer a linear and logical life-cycle model of development.
+Waterfall development lifecycle is one of the well-established approaches that offer a linear and logical life-cycle model of development.
 The name of the waterfall means from the top to the bottom as water falls on the ground.

 As a rule, this method includes the following steps: